Ingiros/bip39-validator/README.md

 Right now this is a solo educational + practical project.
 Later I may consider opening it for collaboration.

+## No secrets.
+No illusions.
+Just crypto you own.
+⭐️ Star it if you believe crypto should be raw, verifiable, and yours.

 ## 🛡️ License & Respect

 This project is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).